alex7kom/node-steam-tradeoffers/README.md

 # Methods

-The first param for all methods is an object.
+The first param for most methods is an object.
 The second param is callback.
 All callbacks supplied with `Error` as the first argument or `null` if no errors occured.

 ## setup(options[, callback])

 As noted above, this method is used to setup a web session.
-It also tries to retrieve Web API key.
-If you want to operate with trade offers right after startup, do it in callback of this method.

 Options:

 * `sessionID` is a valid web session ID.
 In node-steam, you can use the `webSessionID` event to get it.
 * `webCookie` is an array of cookies.
 In node-steam, you can use the `webLogOn` method to get it.

+## getAPIKey([callback])

+Retrieves the APIKey automatically.

-If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `setup` will return `Access Denied` error in callback, or (if no callback provided) will throw the error.
+If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), `getAPIKey` will return the error `Access Denied` in callback.
+If the account has family view enabled, it will return the error `Access Denied: Family View Enabled` in callback.
+If there is an error and no callback is provided, it will throw an error.

 ## loadMyInventory(options, callback)